PyLadiesBerlin/resources/workshops/22_Hardware_hack_evening/README.md

 Here is a selection of useful resources for getting started in Hardware hacking.

+No Hardware?
+No Problem!
+You can test out scripts on this browser version of the [MicroPython Pyboard](http://www.micropython.org/unicorn/)!

 ## :computer: Websites for learning about IoT
 - [Hackster](https://www.hackster.io/) *(website for learning about hardware)*
 - [Coursera course for IoT](https://www.coursera.org/specializations/iot) *(MOOC)*